racket/rhombus/rhombus/0000-rhombus.md

 Encouraging `-:` over `::` is an attempt to avoid this problem.
 Removing `::` or changing it to be `-:` would avoid the problem more reliably, but dynamic checking is sometimes needed.
-For example, it's appropriate to check all arguments to a library function before enterting the function body, and `::` is a better way to write that compared to explicit checks in the function body.
+For example, it’s appropriate to check all arguments to a library function before enterting the function body, and `::` is a better way to write that compared to explicit checks in the function body.
 Also, a predicate